Long time no talk. (Note: this post will be further edited for grammar and clarity)

 Because of City Rules and city’s declining population, the ward boundaries are being redrawn in a relatively opaque process.

-Before the proposed boundaries are released, I wanted to try drawing my own, so here is how I did, my proposed ward boundaries, and what I learned in the process.
+Before the proposed boundaries are released, I wanted to try drawing my own, so here is how I did that, and what I learned in the process.

 Why redraw the boundaries?